 17 Black Women In History You Probably Didn’t See In Your History Textbook

-It's Black History Month, which means that schools around the nation will have curriculum focused on notable Black people for the next four weeks (as opposed to, say, all year).
-I always enjoyed the things I learned during Black History Month, but I realize now how woefully under-educated I was on the accomplishments of people of color.
-I knew about Rosa Parks and Harriet Tubman, but it wasn't until college that I started learning about less-famous Black women in history who still managed to accomplish incredible things.
-Even as an adult now, I'm still learning about revolutionary women of color who I can't believe I've never heard of.
+It's Black History Month, which means that schools will have curriculum focused on notable Black people for the next four weeks.
+I always enjoyed what I learned during Black History Month, but I realize now how woefully under-educated I was on the accomplishments of people of color.
+I knew about famous Black women like Rosa Parks and Harriet Tubman, but it wasn't until college that I started learning about less-famous Black women in history who also accomplished incredible things.
+Even now, I'm still learning about revolutionary women of color who I can't believe I've never heard of.

-According to the National Council for the Social Studies, my not knowing about these extraordinary women is common.
-Even when teachers make an effort to properly teach Black history year-round, students are still woefully uninformed.
-"Only 1 to 2 lessons or 8–9 percent of total class time is devoted to Black history in U.S. history classrooms," the organization says in an article.
+According to the National Council for the Social Studies, my not knowing about these extraordinary black women is common.
+"Only 1 to 2 lessons or 8–9 percent of total class time is devoted to Black history in U.S. history classrooms," the organization says.
 They recommend curriculum "from a Black perspective with topics specifically geared towards the Black experience" to help improve the superficial knowledge many kids are left with after Black history lessons.
 But even if you're done with school, you can still learn, which is why I've made a list of 17 Black women you should know about — and continue to talk about all year long.

 Unless you're a longtime tennis fan, you may not be familiar with Althea Gibson, who was the first Black woman to compete at Wimbledon in 1951, according to the International Tennis Hall Of Fame, opening doors for Black athletes everywhere.
 And she didn't just compete — her victories are legendary.
 She went on to win singles titles at the U.S. Open and Wimbledon in 1957 and 1958, and the Associated Press named her Female Athlete of the Year those same two years in a row.